ublue-os/main/README.md

 ## What is this?

-You should be familiar with [immutable desktops](https://silverblue.fedoraproject.org/about).
+You should be familiar with [image-based desktops](https://silverblue.fedoraproject.org/about).
 These are Fedora ostree images that have been modified with the following quality of life features:

 ## Features